 DWMC – AdvisorShares Dorsey Wright Micro-Cap ETF

 DWMC is the last micro cap ETF.
 First, note that DWMC has low volume and AUM.
-The fund was created in late 2018 but hasn’t taken off at all; its AUM is only a little under $5 million (that's million with an M).
-As such, the fund may be at risk of closure at any moment.
+The fund was created in late 2018 but hasn't taken off at all; its AUM is only a little under $5 million (that's million with an M).
+As such, the fund may be at risk of closure any day.

 DWMC is an actively managed ETF, but it employs rule-based selection based on price momentum, so it's not truly active.
 Unlike IWC and FDM, DWMC doesn't really care about liquidity, profitability, etc.; it's seeking out volatile micro caps.
 This increases management costs, which shows up in the fund's high fee of 1.32%.

-DWMC has outperformed the other two funds over its short lifespan of a little over 2 years, but with much greater volatility and risk.
+DWMC has outperformed the other two funds over its short lifespan on both a general and risk-adjusted basis.
 Like FDM, DWMC only holds about 150 stocks.
 Its weighted average market cap is about $950 million.

 On paper, the micro cap equities segment looks like an extremely attractive investment.
 Unfortunately, at this time, the attempts at implementation fall extremely short, with no great options readily available to retail investors.
 Most micro cap funds are not truly micro caps, and nothing exists to specifically target micro cap value.